Appendices

 Tree vs. Graph Journaling: Method for analyzing a situation or concept by first mapping it hierarchically (Tree) and then interconnectedly (Graph) to gain a more holistic, systems-level understanding.

-Somatic & Trauma-Informed Practices
+Somatic & Trauma-Informed Principles

 Pendulation: A technique used in somatic therapies involving gently shifting awareness back and forth between a state of resourcefulness/safety/calm and a small amount of activation/discomfort related to a traumatic memory or trigger.
 Builds nervous system capacity and resilience.
 Essential for safely working with trauma; best learned within a therapeutic context.